 Designing a Garden

 There are about as many good reasons for having a community garden as there are gardeners.
-For some, it’s a chance to meet their neighbors; others are excited about learning to garden; some gardeners want to create a safe place for kids to be.
+For some, it’s a chance to meet their neighbors; others are excited about learning to garden; some gardeners want to create a green space to grow healthy food for their neighborhood.
+(Read about this community’s goals here.)

-Your group of gardeners doesn’t have to agree on just one reason, but a discussion should be held about what the purpose (or purposes) of the garden are, as this will help with many of the design decisions.
+Your group of gardeners doesn’t have to agree on just one reason but a discussion should be held, as this will help with many of the design decisions.
 A garden whose purpose is to maximize the amount of fresh food delivered to the food bank will look very different from a garden designed to foster community interaction.
-Getting clarification early on in the process is a good idea to minimize conflict.
+Getting clarification early on in the process ensures the garden “governance” gets off on the right foot.

-One of the primary organizing factors in community gardens is the distinction between individual plots and communal areas.
-Individual plots are areas that gardeners rent to do with as they choose, and many choose to grow food for home consumption, with excess given to food banks.
-Many gardens have at least a portion of their garden in individual plots, some are entirely that way.
+One factor to consider in community gardens is the distinction between gardens that are set up more as individual plots or those that are organized more as communal spaces.
+Individual plots are areas that gardeners rent to do with as they choose.
+Many choose to grow food for home consumption, with excess given to food banks.
+Many gardens have at least a portion of their garden in individual plots, and some are entirely that way.
 Other gardens are designed to have a portion of the space cared for by the entire community.
-That is, the group works together to maintain the communal plot and shares in the benefits.
+The group works together to maintain the communal plot and shares in the benefits.

 - Herb garden